setheliot/eks_auto_mode/docs/cleanup.md

   depends_on = [ module.vpc ]
 ```

+The forces destruction of the VPC to wait until after destruction of the EKS cluster.

 ### But... this introduced new problems

 * It takes much longer to deploy resources with `apply`

 * Deploying resources with `apply` becomes unreliable.

-  The change in dependency and timing introduces a new issue where Terraform attempts to create Kubernetes resources _before_ the proper RBAC configurations are applied (e.g., ClusterRoles, RoleBindings).
+  The change in dependency and timing introduces a new issue where Terraform attempts to create Kubernetes resources _before_ the proper RBAC configurations are applied (e.g., `ClusterRoles`, `RoleBindings`).
 These resources then fail with errors like

     ```
     Error: serviceaccounts is forbidden: User "arn:aws:sts::12345678912:assumed-role/MyAdmin" cannot create resource "serviceaccounts" in API group "" in the namespace "default"